Conway, Latham take NZ to 165-0 in reply to Pakistan's 438 | Sports-Games

 Earlier, Babar, who was dropped on 12, was caught behind for 161 off 280 balls when Southee found the outside edge off his fourth ball of the day.
 On Monday, the skipper had saved Pakistan with a 196-run stand for the fifth wicket with Sarfaraz Ahmed, who made 86 runs in his comeback test match in almost four years.

+''After Babar got out very early (Tuesday), I took the responsibility but credit goes to Nauman too, who stood out there with me and faced almost 80 balls,'' Salman said.

-New Zealand is touring Pakistan for two test matches and three ODIs with Karachi hosting all the games after weather concerns in Multan forced the Pakistan Cricket Board to move the second test to Karachi.
+New Zealand is touring Pakistan for two test matches and three ODIs with Karachi hosting all the games after weather concerns in Multan forced the Pakistan Cricket Board to move the second Test to Karachi.
+AP SSC SSC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)